Tim Hardaway: Dallas Mavericks (2001–2002)

 Following the 2000–01 season, and with his skills declining with age, Hardaway was traded to the Dallas Mavericks on August 22, 2001, for a second-round draft pick.
-He was at one time Miami's all-time leader in assists.
+He was at one time Miami's all-time leader in assists (2867).

 With Dallas, Hardaway was mainly utilized off the bench, starting only two games out of 54 and averaging almost ten points a game.
 In the middle of the season, he was traded to the Denver Nuggets alongside Juwan Howard, Donnell Harvey and a future first-round draft pick in exchange for Nick Van Exel, Tariq Abdul-Wahad, Raef LaFrentz and Avery Johnson.

 Denver Nuggets (2002)

-With the Nuggets he started all 14 games he played with them before retiring and becoming a basketball analyst for ESPN.

-While playing for the Nuggets, Hardaway was suspended for two games and fined $10,000 by the league when he threw a television monitor onto the court.
+With the Nuggets he started 14 games.
+He averaged 9.6 points and 5.5 assists for the team.
+Hardaway was suspended for two games and fined $10,000 by the league when he threw a television monitor onto the court after being ejected in the March 15 game against Orlando.

+On March 23, facing the Seattle SuperSonics, Hardaway suffered a broken left foot after Randy Livingston landed on his foot in the first quarter that knocked him out for the rest of the game and season.

+On June 25, 2002, the Nuggets decided to waive Hardaway and buy out the final two years of his contract for $1 million.

 Indiana Pacers (2003)

-On March 27, 2003, Hardaway signed a contract with the Indiana Pacers, and in his first game registered a season-high 14 points and seven assists against the Chicago Bulls.
-By the end of his career, Hardaway competed in five NBA All-Star Games.
+Hardaway spent most of the season as a television commentator.
+On March 27, 2003, Hardaway signed a contract with the Indiana Pacers, who needed backcourt depth.
+In his first game, he registered a season-high 14 points and seven assists against the Chicago Bulls.
+He appeared in ten games and averaged eight minutes with two points.
+In the playoffs, he played in four games and averaged 11.8 minutes.
+In his final game in Game 6 of the first round of the 2003 NBA playoffs, he played in just three minutes and missed both of his shots in the series-ending loss to Boston.
+He retired in November 2003.